seanpstanley/seanpstanley/README.md

-## Hi there 👋

-👋 Hi, I'm Sean Stanley!
+## Hey, I'm Sean.

-I'm a 25-year-old software engineer with a passion for movies and frontend development.
-Welcome to my GitHub profile!
+I'm a 25-year-old software engineer with passions for movies and frontend development.
+Mainly for movies.

-About Me
+## About Me
 🎥 Movie enthusiast: I love watching and discussing films.
 Feel free to recommend me your favorites!
 💻 Frontend Developer: I specialize in creating intuitive and dynamic user interfaces.

-🌱 Lifelong Learner: Always exploring new technologies and best practices in web development.
-My Tech Stack
+## My Tech Stack
-Languages: JavaScript, TypeScript, HTML, CSS Frameworks & Libraries: React, Vue.js, Angular
+Languages: JavaScript, TypeScript, HTML, CSS Frameworks & Libraries: React, Next.js, Tailwind CSS
-Tools: Git, Webpack, Babel, npm/yarn
-Design: Figma, Adobe XD, Sketch
+Design: Figma

-Projects
+## Projects
-Project 1: Movie Finder
-A web application to search and discover movies.
-Built with React and the OMDb API.
+  - Brewd - A Social Coffee Experience
+      Currently brewing.
+Brewd is a coffee-rating webapp that helps users discover, rate, and share their coffee experiences, inspired by platforms like Letterboxd, Untappd, and Backloggd.

 Project 2: Portfolio Website
 My personal portfolio showcasing my projects and skills.
 Developed using HTML, CSS, and JavaScript.